goacs2python2024summer-ghazaryan/module-3-individual-tournament-problem-set-ariellesinensky8/README.md

-# Individual Game Show Strategies
+# Module 2 - Individual Game Show Strategies

 Please complete the problems on the assignment page as follows.